apuroop-apz/Docker-Project/README.md

 `docker pull apuroopapz/lamp_pma_tpch`

 ## Tips
 #### NOTE: Be aware of the few commands below, when executed you may lose a vast amount of data.
-These commands WILL delete containers / images.
+Few following commands WILL delete containers / images.
 - Very useful commands.

 	- List all the images. `docker images -a`